nlpub/russe/2018/wsi/index.md

 ### Baseline Systems

-We will offer simple baselines that demonstrate the task and the data formats.
+We provide a state-of-the-art baseline that demonstrate the task and the data formats.
 For the knowledge-free track, we particularly encourage participation of various systems based on unsupervised word sense embeddings, e.g. AdaGram.
 For the knowledge-rich track, word sense embeddings based on inventories based of lexical resources, e.g., AutoExtend, can be obtained on the basis of lexical resources such as [RuThes](http://www.labinform.ru/pub/ruthes/index.htm) and [RuWordNet](http://ruwordnet.ru/ru/).

 ## Dissemination of the Results